Compared to a half-century ago, women have made incredible strides in both their personal and professional lives.

 The Caregiver Burden

-According to a 2015 report by the National Alliance for Caregiving and AARP, the majority of caregivers (60%) are women.
+The majority of caregivers (60%) are women, according to a 2015 report by the National Alliance for Caregiving and AARP.
 Not only do mothers work more (professional, child, and housework) on average than their male partners, but they also have the burden of caring for other family members when they need help.

 They may find themselves helping elderly parents who have health concerns or did not save enough money for their retirement, siblings that are in financial need, or their own adult children who have yet to become independent.